mrismanaziz/Reforestation/README.md

-## How do you fix a damaged jack-o-lantern?
-You use a pumpkin patch.
+## I had a dream that I was a muffler last night.
+I woke up exhausted!